skieffer/gremlite/README.rst

 * ``and_``

-  - 1 or more traversals: allow the incoming result to pass through iff it produces at least one result in *all* of the given traversals.
+  - 1 or more traversals: allow the incoming result to pass through iff it produces at least one result in *each* of the given traversals.

 * ``as_``